 MetaShare and FDA CFR Title 21

 To be compliant with CFR Title 21 Part 11, you need to set in place policies and routines to assess that the users are granted adequate permissions, that key user activities are monitored and that audits can be performed.
-SharePoint/Office 365 has a vast amount of built in features for this, e.g. Data Loss Prevention (DLP) and Microsoft Information Protection (MIP).
+SharePoint/Microsoft 365 has a vast amount of built in features for this, e.g. Data Loss Prevention (DLP) and Microsoft Information Protection (MIP).

-By complementing Office 365 with 3rd party solutions, such as MetaShare, for increased findability and user friendliness, you increase the compliance to the FDA CFR Title 21 requirements.
+By complementing Microsoft 365 with 3rd party solutions, such as MetaShare, for increased findability and user friendliness, you increase the compliance to the FDA CFR Title 21 requirements.
 Documents that are accessed through MetaShare are always securely stored in Microsoft SharePoint, ensuring the documents’ confidentiality, integrity, and availability.